 In this way, a personal line of credit offers more flexibility — both in use of funds and timing — than a traditional auto loan refinance.

 Terms and conditions will vary across lenders, so it's worthwhile to do your research to find the best personal line of credit for you.
-At First Republic Bank, for example, borrowers have access to a fixed-rate personal line of credit with low Annual Percentage Rates (APR) between 2.25% and 3.50% with discounts.1 Although averages fluctuate, the current APRs for personal lines of credit, for comparison, range anywhere from 6% to 36%.
+At First Republic Bank, for example, borrowers have access to a fixed-rate personal line of credit with low Annual Percentage Rates (APR).1 Although averages fluctuate, the current APRs for personal lines of credit, for comparison, range anywhere from 6% to 36%.
 While rates from other lenders may vary based on creditworthiness, First Republic Bank's Personal Line of Credit does not use risk-based pricing.

 Beyond the product specifics such as interest rates and loan fees, don't underestimate the value of client service; First Republic Bank's Personal Line of Credit also provides a level of personal service that isn't frequently offered through a traditional car refinance.
 When you apply for a personal line of credit at First Republic Bank, you'll be matched with an expert who will stick with you through the life of the loan, and who can help you reach your financial goals beyond your current car loan needs.